It seems everywhere you look, at least in Las Vegas and on TV, there is something happening with body painting.

 I’ve been a fan of body art, particularly in regard to body painting, for a long time.
 I enjoyed painting models ever since I was young.
 My first serious project was in 1982, when I painted a beautiful model to look like a graceful wild cat for an Arizona gentleman’s club, Cheetahs.
 I remember the model liking the finished project so much that she expressed that she wanted to go out and roll in the grass like a cat.
 Over the following years, I painted several models for various projects, often for events, step-by-step articles, and advertisements showcasing body art paints and tools.

 The Body of Art project was a blast.
 I painted the infamous Mona Lisa on a model’s back along with other adornments for the 1999 Artool Products ad showcasing their alcohol-based paints and temporary tattoos.
 This ran as a full-page ad in several issues of Airbrush Action magazine.

 Creating A Living Medical Illustration | Body Art 101

 Airbrush Action Magazine, December 2001

-A couple of years later I body painted my model Tonya as a living medical illustration, featured in Airbrush Action magazine, December 2001.
+A couple of years later, I body painted my model Tonya as a living medical illustration, featured in Airbrush Action magazine in December 2001.
 Click here to read the entire step-by-step article.

 A closer look at Tonya’s painted muscles.